 Lower freight costs to our customers compared to the best alternative mode of transportation while at the same time giving our shareholders better earnings and downside protection compared to standard shipping segments.

 Long term logistic provider for the alumina and aluminium industry

 Our specialized CABU combination carriers service the aluminium and alumina industry transporting caustic soda solution (CSS) to the world’s largest alumina refineries in Australia and Brazil, and alumina to the aluminium smelters.
 In addition, the CABUs transport a number of other dry bulk commodities such as salt, bauxite, iron ore, grains and coal.

 Introducing a new combi service to the petroleum and petrochemical industry

-KCC has a new generation of six combination carriers (CLEANBUs) under construction at Jiangsu New Yangzi Shipbuilding Co.
+KCC has a new generation of seven combination carriers (CLEANBUs) under construction at Jiangsu New Yangzi Shipbuilding Co.
 Ltd. The first vessel was delivered in January 2019.
 Through this fleet of vessels, KCC will expand its combination carrier transport service include the petroleum and petrochemical industries, starting up in Australia and South America.
 On the return leg the CLEANBUs will, as the CABUs, transport various dry bulk commodities.